astronexus/HYG-Database/hyg/README.md

 23. `lum`:  Star's luminosity as a multiple of Solar luminosity.
 24. `var`:  Star's standard variable star designation, when known.
 25. `var_min,` `var_max`:  Star's approximate magnitude range, for variables.
 This value is based on the Hp magnitudes for the range in the original Hipparcos catalog, adjusted to the V magnitude scale to match the "mag" field.

+##### Additiopnal Information

+Details about previous versions (through HYG 3.8) are in version-info.md.

+For additional background details, and older versions of the database, visit  http://www.astronexus.com/hyg.

+For the most current version of the applications using this database, visit http://www.astronexus.com/endeavour.